wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: wavefront_monitoring.html
-summary: Monitor and troubleshoot your Wavefront instance and see PPS info.
+summary: Monitor and troubleshoot your Wavefront instance and see points per second information.
 ---

 You can use the Wavefront Usage integration dashboards to:
 * Get usage information for your Wavefront instance and Wavefront proxy.
 * Drill down into the metrics namespaces to discover trends.
-* Examine PPS (points per second) based on predefined ingestion policies.
+* Examine the points per second (PPS) based on predefined ingestion policies.
-* See whether ingested metrics are at 95% of committed rate.
-Optionally get alerts if that happens.
+* See whether the ingested metrics are at 95% of committed rate.
+Optionally, get alerts if that happens.

-In addition, you can create your own dashboards, charts, and alerts using internal metrics (discussed below) to investigate the problem.
+In addition, you can create your own dashboards, charts, and alerts by using the [internal metrics](wavefront-internal-metrics.html) to investigate the problem.

 See [Monitoring Wavefront Proxies](monitoring_proxies.html) for details on investigating proxy usage.